16 Post-Apocalyptic Fantasy Books To Explore the Fantastical World of Survival

 Post-Apocalyptic Fantasy Books

 This captivating YA novel follows the adventures of Lina and Doon, two young residents of the underground city of Ember.
-As the city’s resources dwindle and its infrastructure begins to fail, Lina and Doon embark on a quest to uncover the truth about Ember’s origins and find a way to save their home.
-Along the way, they encounter mysterious clues, and strange creatures, and confront the dark secrets that lie beneath the surface of their seemingly idyllic world.
+As the city’s resources dwindle and its infrastructure begins to fail, Lina and Doon embark on a quest to uncover the truth about Ember’s origins.
+And as a result, to find a way to save their home.
+Along the way, they encounter mysterious clues, strange creatures and confront the dark secrets that lie beneath the surface of their seemingly idyllic world.

 Buy The City of Ember here!